FREE 5-Ingredient Recipe EBook

 -

-Place uniform tablespoon-sized heaps of the shredded cheeses onto the baking sheet, 2 in (5 cm) apart.
+Place uniform tablespoon-sized heaps of the shredded cheeses onto the baking sheet, 2 inches (5 cm) apart.
 (They will spread, so make sure to leave enough room.)
 Sprinkle with Italian seasoning, if using.

 -